What is MQTT Protocol?

 MQTT Broker

 An MQTT broker is a server that receives all messages from the clients and then routes these messages to the appropriate destination clients.
-As a central hub in the MQTT protocol, the broker is responsible for managing message queues and ensuring message delivery based on the topic subscriptions.
+As a central hub in the MQTT protocol, the broker manages message queues, topic subscriptions, and every MQTT connection, ensuring seamless device communication.
 It also handles the authentication and authorization of clients, ensuring secure and efficient communication in an MQTT network.

 MQTT Topic